-For thousands of years dogs have played a crucial role in hunting communities in East Greenland and they still play an important part for local hunters today.
+For thousands of years dogs have played a crucial role in the hunting communities of East Greenland and they still play an important part for local hunters today.
 This dog sledding expedition travels on an amazing journey through the magnificent Ammassalik island.
 Explore the island with native mushers and their dogs, driving up and down glaciers and mountains and riding on the icy fjords whilst enjoying the breathtakingly beautiful icy scenery.
-Visit a small settlement and experience the way of life in this very remote part of the Greenland.
-Go snowshoeing up mountains for a magnificent view over the Sermilik ice fjord with all its icebergs, and also go look for seals with a local Inuit.
+Visit a small settlement and experience the way of life in this very remote part of Greenland.
+Go snowshoeing up mountains for a magnificent view over the Sermilik ice fjord with all its icebergs, and also go looking for seals with a local Inuit.

 Fly to Reykjavik and transfer to your hotel in the city centre.
 Spend the evening exploring one of the world's most northerly capital cities, filled with a cosmopolitan mix of museums, galleries, restaurants cafes and bars.